teachyourselfcoding/tp/docs/UserGuide.md

 * If you want to add an event called final exam for module CS2113 at 3rd May 2021, from 2pm to 4pm at LT14, input `event CS2113 final exam /at 2021-05-03 14:00 16:00 LT14`
-* If you want to add an event for a non-module called played football, at 21st May 2021, from 4pm to 6pm at Ang Mo Kio, input `event play football /at 2021-05-21 16:00 18:00 Ang Mo Kio`

 ```
 ===================